-There are multiple unclassified waterbodies that are culverted below the A82 within the scheme extent.
+There are multiple unclassified watercourses and waterbodies that are culverted below the A835 within the scheme extent.

-A search of the SEPA Flood Map identifies that there is a high risk of river flooding and surface water flooding within the scheme extents, with a 10% chance of flooding every year.
+A search of the SEPA Flood Map identifies that there is a high risk of surface water flooding in sections of the A835 within the scheme extents, with a 10% chance of flooding every year.

-A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Killin, Aberfeldy and Angus Glens' groundwater body, which has been classified as 'Good'.
+A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Black Isle' groundwater body, which has been classified as 'Good'.
 The scheme falls into a Drinking Water Protected Area for groundwater.